MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-use-templates-to-prepare-customer-data-for-migration.md

 ---
 title: Prepare Customer Data Migration | Microsoft Docs
-description: "After you import and apply setup data in the new database, you can start migrating the customer’s existing master data, such as item and customer numbers and names.
-To make sure that this data is created quickly and accurately in the new company, you should use templates to structure the data."
+description: After you import and apply setup data in the new database, you can start migrating the customer’s existing master data, such as item and customer numbers and names.
+To make sure that this data is created quickly and accurately in the new company, you should use templates to structure the data.
 services: project-madeira
-documentationcenter:
+documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords:
+ms.search.keywords: ''
-ms.date: 11/07/2018
+ms.date: 03/01/2019
 ms.author: sgroespe
+ms.openlocfilehash: 7861925cc318a7d23c612bc640e6d7e60bc5eed3
+ms.sourcegitcommit: 1bcfaa99ea302e6b84b8361ca02730b135557fc1
 ms.translationtype: HT
-ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: dbc38deef740c6da31f93feb788b8dc5d62f25fe
-ms.contentlocale: en-nz
+ms.contentlocale: en-NZ
-ms.lasthandoff: 11/26/2018
+ms.lasthandoff: 03/08/2019
+ms.locfileid: "821700"
 ---
 # <a name="prepare-to-migrate-customer-data"></a>Prepare to Migrate Customer Data
 After you import and apply setup data in the new database, you can start migrating the customer’s existing master data, such as item and customer numbers and names.
 To make sure that this data is created quickly and accurately in the new company, you should use templates to structure the data.